Open Positions

 job information

-Teaching Track Faculty Openings in Computer Science
+Teaching Track Faculty – Computer Science

 The Computer Science Department at the University of Illinois Chicago (UIC) seeks to hire full-time teaching faculty (Lecturer or Clinical Professor).
 Candidates would work alongside 17 full-time teaching faculty with over 150 years of experience and 13 awards for excellence.
 Standard teaching load is three course sections per semester.

 UIC is one of the top-ten most diverse universities in the US (US News and World Report), a top 25 public and top 10 best value (Wall Street Journal and Times Higher Education), and a Hispanic-serving institution.
-The department seeks candidates interested in all areas of computer science.
-Submit applications online at https://jobs.uic.edu.
-Include:

-– A curriculum vitae,
+a curriculum vitae,

-– Contact information for at least three references,
+contact information for at least three references,

-– One-page statement on your teaching philosophy and how it is inclusive to a diverse student population,
+one-page statement on your teaching philosophy and how it is inclusive to a diverse student population,

-– Recordings of teaching activities (optional), and
+recordings of teaching activities (optional), and

-– recent teaching evaluations (optional).For more information, send e-mail to cs-ntt-search@uic.edu.
-For fullest consideration, apply by 11/17/22.
+recent teaching evaluations (optional).For more information, send e-mail to cs-ntt-search@uic.edu.
+For fullest consideration, apply by 10/6/22.
 Applications will be accepted and reviewed until the positions are filled.

 Qualifications: